juniorgasparotto/GraphExpression/README.md

 * Return order will always be the nearest ancestor, that is, the first item in the return list will always be the father of the item reference.

-_The second output displays only the ancestor whose depth is equal to `1` , or is, in this case would be the parent item of the item references:_
+_The second output displays only the ancestor whose depth is equal to `1` , or is, in this case would be the parent item of the item reference:_

 ```
 Property.Class1_Prop2